anodyne/docs/getting-started.md

 ## Web host

-Nova is web-based software which means that you'll need to have a server to store your files on so players can access your game's site.
-There are lots of web hosts available that range everywhere from free to a few bucks a month to very expensive (these will generally be overkill, but do cover any possible need you could have with Nova or anything else).
-Generally free web hosts will work fine, but if you have the budget to spend a few bucks a month, you'll get far better support and stability.
+Nova is web-based software, which means you’ll need a server to store your files so players can access your game’s site.
+There are many web hosting options available, ranging from free plans to affordable monthly fees, and even high-end premium services.

-To make it easier to choose a web host for your site, we've compiled a list of web hosts that play nice with Nova 3 out of the box (and warnings about some that don't) that you can see [here](https://github.com/anodyne/hosts).
+While free hosting can work for most basic needs, investing a few dollars a month in a paid hosting plan can offer significant benefits, including better performance, reliability, and customer support.
+Premium hosting options are generally overkill for Nova but are available if you ever need advanced features or scalability.

 ### Prerequisites

-Nova is built on two core technologies: PHP and MySQL.
-When picking a web host it's critical that they have PHP and MySQL available as part of their hosting plans.
-If you use the list linked above, all those hosts have the necessary requirements to run Nova 3.
-For any web host you find that's not on that list, it's important to know that Nova 3 has a few server requirements:
+Nova is powered by two key technologies: PHP and MySQL.
+When choosing a web host, it’s essential to ensure that their hosting plans support both PHP and MySQL, as these are critical for running Nova.

+If you’re using the recommended hosts from the list linked above, you’ll be covered — those hosts meet all the requirements for Nova 3.
+However, if you’re considering a web host that’s not on the list, it’s important to verify that they meet the following server requirements for Nova 3:

 - PHP 8.3+
 - The following PHP extensions must be enabled: